benjaminion/upgrading-ethereum-book/src/book.md

 ###### Economic finality

-The proof of accountable safety rests on there being,
+The proof of accountable safety rested on there being,

 1. no two supermajority links that target distinct checkpoints at the same height, and
 2. no two supermajority links such that one surrounds the other.